 - Multiple people will be creating timelines.

-- All of those people should be able to see and edit each other's timelines.
+- Everyone in the account will be able to see and edit each other's timelines.

 For example, you, Bob, and Mary all work at the same company.
 You're all going to be using Preceden to create timelines and want to be able to see and/or work on each other's timelines.

-You could achieve this by having each person sign up for an account, upgrading, and inviting each other to collaborate on every timeline each of you create, but it would be more expensive and a lot more hassle compared to just using teams.
+An alternative way to achieve this would be for each person to sign up for an account, upgrade, and invite each other to collaborate on every timeline created.
+This path would be more expensive and a lot more hassle compared to creating a Team within Preceden.

 Read more: Teams